ucsf-web-services/ucsf_installprofile/README.md

 ## Build and installation

-Building the profile requires Drush 6 or up.
+Building a full distribution of this profile requires Drush 6 or up.

 Installing the profile can be done using Drupal's default web installer or via Drush.

-Create a full version with drush make:

 ```bash
 #